 The following instructions assume you have the latest version of the Proxy Cache Purge (formerly called “Varnish HTTP Purge”) plugin.
 If your WP-Admin shows that an update is available for this plugin, please update before proceeding or if you encounter difficulties with any of the following steps.

 Your DreamPress site is automatically set up with the Proxy Cache Purge plugin.
-Without the plugin, your site may experience issues on DreamPress such as the inability to save changes or displaying stale content to your visitors.
+Without the plugin, your site may experience issues on DreamPress, such as the inability to save changes or display stale content to your visitors.

-If you migrate a site from another host, or upload from your local computer to DreamPress, you might overwrite this plugin with your own plugin files.
+If you migrate a site from another host or upload from your local computer to DreamPress, you might overwrite this plugin with your plugin files.

-If the plugin is every removed, you can set it up again in the WordPress dashboard.
+If the plugin is removed, you can set it up again in the WordPress dashboard.